Lodge style Jewel of Zambezi

 Chiawa Camp special offer

 Book your Lower Zambezi safari adventure at Chiawa Camp for two nights and stay an extra night for free!
-This special offer is valid from 1 May through 30 June 2019 and from 16 October through 21 November 2019.
+This special offer is valid from 1 May through 30 June 2019, from 16 October through 21 November 2019, from 1 May through 30 June 2020 and from 16 October through 6 November 2020.

 Activities at Chiawa Camp